NextGen Call for Abstracts are now closed

-Is your organization utilizing NextGen technologies, such as robotics, autonomous vehicles, blockchain, AI or Machine Learning, in your supply chain processes?
+Is your organization utilizing NextGen technologies, such as robotics, autonomous vehicles, blockchain or AI or Machine Learning as part of your digital transformation?

 Are you a consultant working with clients on the digital transformation of their supply chain processes – from procurement through final mile delivery?

 Or are you an academic researching how technology and digitalization is changing supply chain management?

 If so, we’d like to invite you to be part of NextGen 2022, the only industry conference for senior level supply chain executives focused on the technologies that will shape and power tomorrow’s supply chains.
 The event is designed to provide a concentrated learning environment over two days, along with networking opportunities with peers, presenters and exhibitors.
 This year’s event will be held October 17 – 19, 2022 at the Chicago Athletic Association hotel.